Seven Tricks To Spotting Termite Problems Around Your Jacksonville Property

 1. Shelter Tubes

-If subterranean termites are feeding on your property, they're likely to make shelter tubes in order to go from the soil to the wood.
-They create these tubes in dark, damp locations, such as underneath a porch, patio, or stairs.
+If subterranean termites are feeding on your property, they're likely to make shelter tubes from the soil to the wood.
+They create these tubes in dark, damp locations underneath a porch, patio, or stairs.

 Shelter tubes are often called mud tubes because they are made from soil and saliva.
 This can make shelter tubes look like naturally occurring phenomena.
-If you see mud streaks that look like lighting, tree branches, or a flowing river, don't let that natural-looking pattern fool you.
-Those mud streaks were created by termites.
+Don't let that natural-looking pattern fool you if you see mud streaks that look like lighting, tree branches, or a flowing river.
+Termites created those mud streaks.

 Swarmers aren't a great way to find out you have a termite infestation, but they can be an obvious way.
 Why do we say this isn't a great way to find out you have an infestation?
 A termite nest doesn't produce swarmers until it matures.
 This can take a few years.
 That means, by the time you see swarmers, worker termites have had a long time to make a meal out of your Jacksonville property.